different types of cables are there?

 The 3.5mm cable requires fewer components, and is therefore easier to build.
 Specifications for the 3.5mm cable are available from IMSL Software if you want to build your own.

-You can find the circuit diagram for the original Casio 2.5 mm cable built with discrete components on Larry Berg's web site.
-Larry is the originator of this patented design used by many handheld devices, so please remember to thank him for posting it if you use it.
+You can find the schematics for the original Casio 2.5 mm cable built with discrete components at http://www.google.ca/patents/US5504864.
+Larry Berg was the originator of this patented design used by many handheld devices, and he always made it freely available to individuals, so remember to say a word of thanks to him when you use it.

-Here is a set of cable diagrams for the a 2.5mm cable using the MAX232 or MAX233 voltage adapter chips instead of discrete components, courtesy of Lee Mckenna (address updated 11/97).
+Here is a set of cable diagrams for the a 2.5mm cable using the MAX232 or MAX233 voltage adapter chips instead of discrete components, courtesy of Lee Mckenna.

 The following very nice UK web site has the most complete set of instructions and alternative circuit diagrams for constructing your own PC-BOSS serial cable: Gareth Blades Casio web page (link updated March 2013).